The Big Picture

 No. In order to keep the footprint and cost of the new Museum achievable, a significant portion of the collections will be stored off-site.
 It is more cost effective to operate the future Museum in two locations than it is to build one big facility to house everything.
-The plans for the new Museum specify one central location for the actual Museum and our most-utilized collections, and a separate, museum-grade storage facility in a more affordable part of Milwaukee County.
+The plans for the new Museum specify one central location for the actual Museum and our most-utilized collections, and a separate, museum-grade storage facility in Milwaukee County.

 Why do natural history collections like MPM’s even matter these days?
 That’s what the internet is for, isn’t it?

 Nothing beats seeing the real thing.
-The strength of our collections is the depth and breadth of the objects, especially as they relate to the natural history of Wisconsin and how the natural world continues to change around us.
+The strength of our collections is the depth and breadth of the objects, especially as they relate to the natural and cultural history of Wisconsin.

 Timeline and Next Steps